liqueurdetoile/fetch-mock-fixtures/readme.md

   // Activate fixture mode
   .respondWithFixture()

-// Url will be used to locate fixture file const response = fetch('/api/users/1');
+// Url will be used to locate fixture const response = fetch('/api/users/1');
 ```

-### File location resolution
-In order to dynamically load the fixture, the server needs to locate the right file based on the url path.
-FMF allow pure filesystem or a more advanced way with [`path-to-regexp`](https://github.com/pillarjs/path-to-regexp) syntax.

-**In both cases, the server expects to find fixtures in a relative `fixtures` folder**

-#### Setting up fixtures folder
+### Setting up fixtures resolution
-In order to let FMF loads the fixture, the server expects to have a `_getFixtureParams` method to resolve url to file.
+In order to let FMF loads the fixture, the server expects to have a `getFixtureParams` method (`_getFixtureParams` prior to 1.1.0) to resolve url into fixture params.

-That implies that :
-1. FMF is able to resolve the path
-2. Fixture file expose a `default` property (that's why we're using default ES6 exports in the examples)

-From 1.0.2, FMF will throw an exception if the loader is not set.
+From 1.0.2, FMF will respond with a `500` error if the loader is not set.

-Therefore, you must ensure that fixture file will be found in the location.
 In case of error, the server will respond with a `404` error and provide the error description as status text.

+### Using webpack and fixtures as files
-With Webpack, it's pretty easy to [create an alias](https://webpack.js.org/configuration/resolve/#resolvealias) to resolve fixtures location. **Nevertheless, to avoid importing tests fixtures in your production bundle, you must use either separate configuration for building and testing or use the webpack [`IgnorePlugin`](https://webpack.js.org/plugins/ignore-plugin/).** You can have a look at the webpack configuration for this current repo for an example.
+With Webpack, it's pretty easy to [create an alias](https://webpack.js.org/configuration/resolve/#resolvealias) to resolve fixtures location and require them at runtime. **Nevertheless, to avoid importing tests fixtures in your production bundle, you must use either separate configuration for building and testing or use the webpack [`IgnorePlugin`](https://webpack.js.org/plugins/ignore-plugin/).** You can have a look at the webpack configuration for this current repo for an example.

 For instance, if you fixtures are located under `tests/fixtures` within your project root folder, you can use this code in your webpack tests configuration :